Esri/arcgis-dijit-layer-list/README.md

 # TOC Widget

 ## Features
 The TableOfContents widget provides a table of contents that allows the toggling of layer visibility.
 The style can be completely changed and skinned to match your own map design.

-This widget does not support toggling individual sublayers (i.e. `visibleLayers` of dynamic map service).
+### Known Issues
+- Out of scale range for sublayers not supported.
+- Toggling of KML and WMS sublayers outside of the widget is not supported.

 [View it live](http://esri.github.io/arcgis-dijit-table-of-contents/)